glauber-silva/weddpics/README.md

 ```

 ## Start the app
+For start the application its necessary a S3 account, you can found information about how setting up here: https://docs.aws.amazon.com/AmazonS3/latest/userguide/setting-up-s3.html

+Update the env_app file with AWS S3 key and follow:

+1. In the project root set the env files for docker-compose: `mv env_app .env`
-1. In the project root directory run: `docker-compose up -d`
+2. In the project root directory run: `docker-compose up -d`
-2. After all container got running, run: `sudo docker ps` should appears:
+3. After all container got running, run: `sudo docker ps` should appears:

 ```bash
 CONTAINER ID   IMAGE                      COMMAND                  CREATED       STATUS              PORTS                      NAMES